brevzin/brevzin.github.io/_posts/2020-12-19-cpo-niebloid.md

   - c++
   - c++20
   - ranges
-pubdraft: yes
 ---

 C++20 Ranges bring with them several new ideas by way of solving a lot of different problems.

 Two of the new terms in Ranges, _niebloids_ and _customization point objects_ (or CPOs), are very frequently confused and used interchangeably.
 This confusion is pretty understandable (the two are pretty similar, and we don't even have a language mechanism to implement them differently so the fact that they are different at all is more specification handwaviness than actual implementation difference), but the two exist to solve different problems and apply to different parts of the library.

-I just wanted to take the time here to elaborate on the differences and hopefully alleviate some confusion.
+I wanted to take the time here to elaborate on the differences and hopefully alleviate some confusion.

 ## Customization Point Objects Solve Customization Dispatch